 Do antiviral medications like Tamiflu help?

 During the first 48 hours of the illness, antiviral medications such as the oral drug oseltamivir (Tamiflu) or the inhaled drug zanamivir (Relenza) can lessen the severity and shorten the duration of the disease.
 However, if taken much longer than 48 hours after the onset of symptoms, they have little effect.
+Some side effects of these medications include nausea, diarrhea, and headache.

 There are two categories of people who should take antiviral medications for the flu: People who are very sick with the flu (e.g., people whose illness is so severe they need to be hospitalized) and people who are sick with the flu and at risk of developing serious flu complications, either because of their age or because of a high-risk medical condition.
 If you have the flu but you’re not in either of these two categories, you likely don’t need to be treated with antiviral drugs.